Jen Selter Looks Smoking Hot In Animal Print Mini Dress, Shares Seductive Video From Tokyo

 “Ma thick in all the right places.
 Got a dude going cray thinking about her!”

-While she still shares plenty of stationary shots, Selter seems to be enjoying posting videos to her Instagram page to bring her followers along with her on her adventures.
-Just a few days ago, she shared a video of herself rocking a tiny blue bikini in Bali.
-The thong bikini bottoms highlighted her assets, and she strutted her stuff in front of a scenic pool in what looked to be luxurious accommodations.
+While she still shares plenty of stationary shots, Selter seems to be enjoying posting videos to her Instagram page to bring her followers along during her adventures.
+A few days ago, she shared a video of herself rocking a tiny blue bikini in Bali.
+The thong bikini bottoms highlighted her assets as she strutted her stuff in front of a scenic pool in what looked to be luxurious accommodations.